Everyone has the right to have a safe place

 - MensLine Australia provides free 24/7 help, support, referrals and counselling services for men via telephone or online.
 Call 1300 78 99 78 or visit their website (mensline.org.au).

-- Open Arms – Veterans and Families Counselling provides crisis support to veterans and their families.
+- Open Arms – Veterans and Families Counselling provides crisis support to veterans and their families, including accommodation.
 The service is free, confidential and open 24 hours a day, 7 days a week.
 Call 1800 011 046 or visit the Open Arms website.

 Visit the DVA website to read more about the DVA Family and Domestic Violence Strategy 2020–25.